ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-05-26-Descriptive-Stats-Post.md

 Let me offer you a new perspective on an old definition: *Multimedia forensics is collecting, analyzing, and preserving digital images, videos, audio, and related metadata for legal investigations. **It relies on robust statistical foundations to interpret and present evidence accurately and reliably.***

-Descriptive statistics provide the essential tools to summarize and understand multimedia evidence, such as images, video clips, audio files, and metadata.
+Descriptive statistics provide the essential tools to summarize and understand multimedia evidence, as emphasized by Lucy in his comprehensive guide to statistical methods in forensic science [1].
 They also support forensic experts in identifying patterns, detecting anomalies, and presenting findings clearly to investigators or in court.
 By applying these statistical techniques to multimedia data, we ensure our conclusions about image or video authenticity, tampering, or compression effects are objective, defensible, and well-supported by the evidence.

 I wanted to begin a series of blog posts on statistics for digital and multimedia forensics.
 While the underlying statistical methods we will discuss are not unique to our field, I aim to emphasize how these standard statistical tools are vital for digital and multimedia forensic sciences while helping experts make sense of complex evidence and communicate their findings with confidence.